sgaliamov/blog/_posts/2020-12-27-rust-acquaintance.md

 ---
-layout: post
 title: My first acquaintance with the Rust language
+categories: ["rust", "review", "benchmark", "asp.net"]
 created: 2020-10-23
 date: 2020-12-27
-tags: ["rust", "review", "benchmark", "asp.net"]
+layout: post
 ---

 This post is about my first practical experience of acquaintance with the language.